 Dr. Kumar is a qualified Barrister and Solicitor from Canada and holds a doctorate from the University of Oxford.
 She has published in the areas of globalisation theory and postcolonial legal studies as well as in the areas of human rights, international labour rights, and trade and development in international law.
 She has worked at the Constitutional Law Branch of the Ministry of Attorney General of Ontario in Toronto, Canada and as an Adjunct Professor at the Law Faculty, University of British Columbia.
 She has recently been a Postdoctoral Fellow at the Canada Centre for Global Security Studies, Munk School of Global Affairs, University of Toronto and a Visiting Research Fellow at the London School of Economics.

 Her work is interdisciplinary in nature - traversing the fields of constitutional law, philosophy of law (i.e. jurisprudence), and public international law.
-She is currently working on projects exploring: the Relationship between International Law and Revolution; the Emergence of Global Law; the Relationship between International Labour Rights Theory and International Human Rights.
+She is currently working on projects exploring: the Relationship between International Law and Revolution; Global Law, Global Constitutionalism; abd the Relationship between International Labour Rights Theory & International Human Rights.

 D.Phil.
 (Law) University of Oxford (Merton College) Oxford, UK.